andrewhosgood/jquery.a11y/README.md

 ```
 Make screen reader read item as "selected [item text]"
 * Will only work with innerHTML text on 'a' tags
+* Use isOn = false to remove 'selected' text from element

 ```